tenzincode/cheatsheets/typescript.md

 let name = "Anders";
 ```

-When impossible to know use "Any" type
+When impossible to know use `any` type:

 ```typescript
 let notSure: any = 4;